marcin119a/SigConfide/README.md

 #### COSMIC Fit Function Description

-The `cosmic_fit` function is designed to analyze genetic samples and evaluate their alignment with known COSMIC (Catalogue Of Somatic Mutations In Cancer) signatures.
+The `fit` function is designed to analyze genetic samples and evaluate their alignment with known COSMIC (Catalogue Of Somatic Mutations In Cancer) signatures.
 It meticulously processes each sample provided in the input file to pinpoint the most compatible mutational signatures from the COSMIC database.
 Subsequently, it calculates the exposure estimates for these signatures and outputs the results into a designated folder.